Tapruwan Hadesworkout: Biography and career

 On November 12, 2006 Tapluang defeated Singmanee Kaewsamrit by decision after knocking him down in the third round.
-Following this win Tapluang was top five ranked in the 140lbs division at Rajadamnern Stadium.
+Following this win Tapluang was top five ranked in the 140 lbs division at Rajadamnern Stadium.

 In 2007 Tapruwan traveled to Japan to compete at MAJKF KICK GUTS 2007.
 He defeated Sota by first round knockout to win the WMAF World Super Lightweight title.

 One February 13, 2016 Tapruwan defeated the reigning Shoot Boxing Super Lightweight champion Hiroaki Suzuki by majority decision at SHOOT BOXING 2016 act.1.

-On November 11, 2016 Tapruwan took part in the S-Cup -65kg World Tournament.
+On November 11, 2016 Tapruwan took part in the S-Cup -65 kg World Tournament.
 In Quarter final he defeated Yosuke Mizuochi by TKO in the first round.
 He was eliminated in the next round by Zakaria Zouggary who defeated him by unanimous decision.

 On March 10, 2019 Tapruwan defeated the reigning RISE Kickboxing Welterweight champion BeyNoah by first round knockout, he landed a perfect left hook two minutes and ten seconds into the fight.

 On November 17, 2019 Tapruwan took part in the Zaimax one night 8-man Tournament put on by Japan Kickboxing Innovation.
 He won his quarter final fight by first round TKO against Yosuke Mizuochi.
 In Semi Final he defeated Masa Sato by unanimous decision.
 In the final he defeated Sho Ogawa by unanimous decision to win the tournament.

 On September 23, 2021 Tapruwan faced the RISE Kickboxing Lightweight champion Kento Haraguchi at RISE WORLD SERIES 2021 Yokohama.
 He scored a knockdown in the second round with a knee to the head before losing the fight by TKO in the next round.